anttituomola/tampereensaunalautat/README.md

 - add an option on when user needs the responses
 - this page needs more images of the saunas
 - make it easier for the sauna entrepreneur to response to the RFP with one-click solution
+- Add "Aikatauluni on joustava" option to replace the exact start time?

 ## NEXT